vinaydhegde/testdriven-site/src/_posts/course/2017-01-17-05_testing-react.md

 module.exports = react;
 ```

-Review the comment on [GitHub](https://github.com/facebook/react/issues/9102#issuecomment-283873039) for more info.
+Review this comment on [GitHub](https://github.com/facebook/react/issues/9102#issuecomment-283873039) for more info.